ZealQ/Assignment11/README.md

 ## Exit criteria
 Use the included text file in this repository to practice editing it in place.

 * Write a series of regular expressions using `sed`.
-You may find it easiest to practice first using the `` argument before changing this argument to `` to do the actual edit.
+You may find it easiest to practice first using the `-e` argument before changing this argument to `-i` to do the actual edit when you're confident.
   * Look for the `key:` variable and remove the value seen there
   * Look for the `upnpUuid;` variable and replace this with `11111111-2222-3333-4444-555555555555`